lynnfaraday/aresmush.com/tutorials/code/quickstart/command-handlers.md

 * **enactor_room** - As its name implies, it's a shortcut to the room the enactor's in.
 As with enactor, it may be `nil` if the command is attempted on the login screen.
 * **cmd** - An object representing the command being executed.
 We'll dive into this further in another exercise.

+{% tip %}
-{% include tip.html content="Throughout the Ares code, you'll see 'Cmd' used as an abbreviation for 'Command'." %}
+Throughout the Ares code, you'll see 'Cmd' used as an abbreviation for 'Command'.
+{% endtip %}

 ## Try It!